Vlad the Impaler: Ottoman war

 The Ottoman fleet landed at Brăila (which was the only Wallachian port on the Danube) in May.
 The main Ottoman army crossed the Danube under the command of the sultan at Nikopol, Bulgaria on 4 June 1462.
 Outnumbered by the enemy, Vlad adopted a scorched earth policy and retreated towards Târgoviște.
 During the night of 16–17 June, Vlad broke into the Ottoman camp in an attempt to capture or kill the sultan.
-Either the imprisonment or the death of the sultan would have caused panic among the Ottomans, which could have enabled Vlad to defeat the Ottoman army.
+The imprisonment or death of the sultan would have caused panic among the Ottomans, which could have enabled Vlad to defeat the Ottoman army.
 However, the Wallachians "missed the court of the sultan himself" and attacked the tents of the viziers Mahmud Pasha and Isaac.
 Having failed to attack the sultan's camp, Vlad and his retainers left the Ottoman camp at dawn.
 Mehmed entered Târgoviște at the end of June.
 The town had been deserted, but the Ottomans were horrified to discover a "forest of the impaled" (thousands of stakes with the carcasses of executed people), according to Chalkokondyles.

 Tursun Beg recorded that the Ottomans suffered from the summer heat and thirst during the campaign.
 The sultan decided to retreat from Wallachia and marched towards Brăila.
-Stephen III of Moldavia hurried to Chilia (now Kiliya in Ukraine) to seize the important fortress where a Hungarian garrison had been placed.
-Vlad also departed for Chilia, but left behind a troop of 6,000 strong to try to hinder the march of the sultan's army, but the Ottomans defeated the Wallachians.
-Stephen of Moldavia was wounded during the siege of Chilia and returned to Moldavia before Vlad came to the fortress.
+Stephen III of Moldavia hurried to Chilia (now Kiliya in Ukraine) to seize the important fortress where a Hungarian garrison had been stationed.
+Vlad also departed for Chilia, leaving behind a force of 6,000 men to hinder the march of the sultan's army, but the Ottomans defeated the Wallachians.
+Stephen of Moldavia was wounded during the siege of Chilia and returned to Moldavia before Vlad arrived at the fortress.

 The main Ottoman army left Wallachia, but Vlad's brother Radu and his Ottoman troops stayed behind in the Bărăgan Plain.
 Radu sent messengers to the Wallachians, reminding them that the sultan could again invade their country.
 Although Vlad defeated Radu and his Ottoman allies in two battles during the following months, more and more Wallachians deserted to Radu.
 Vlad withdrew to the Carpathian Mountains, hoping that Matthias Corvinus would help him regain his throne.
 However, Albert of Istenmező, the deputy of the Count of the Székelys, had recommended in mid-August that the Saxons recognize Radu.
 Radu also made an offer to the burghers of Brașov to confirm their commercial privileges and pay them a compensation of 15,000 ducats.